Connect your HDTV with Digital

 This diagram shows one connection option using a DVI cable.
 The digital cable box has a DVR built-in.
 If your HDTV has a HDMI input and your cable box has a HDMI output, you could use a HDMI cable connection instead of DVI.

-o Play a TV show that you recorded from cable TV,
+this configuration? o Play a TV show that you recorded from

-o Watch one TV show while recording another.
+only, o Watch one TV show while recording

 HDTV Basic Setup